 The settlement provides significant monetary and injunctive relief and avoids the delays and costs associated with trial and appeals.
 See Munday v.
 Navy Fed.
-Credit Union, No. 15-1629, 2016 WL 7655807, at \8 (C.D.
+Credit Union, No. 15-1629, 2016 WL 7655807, at 8 (C.D.
 Cal.
 Sept.
 15, 2016) (granting preliminary approval of class action settlement).
-The settlement accounts for these risks, costs, and delays, and accordingly compensates Settlement Class Members for their past harm, and prevents future harm by requiring MNS to join the other settling defendants in changing its practices going forward.
-While Plaintiffs believe in the merits of their case, success at trial is not guaranteed, nor is a substantial damages award.
-And any trial victory would come only after the COVID-related backlog is cleared, and would be subject to years of appeals.
+Indeed, the settlement is almost certainly much more than Plaintiffs could have received at trial.
+This is so because the settlement compensates Settlement Class Members for their past harm beyond the limits of Mulvadi's insurance policy (Mulvadi itself is bankrupt) and prevents future harm by imposing sweeping changes going forward that arguably exceed what this Court could order after a successful trial.